-An article from NPR came out this month that explored whether or not supplementing with the choline could enhance brain growth in the developing fetus.
+An article from NPR explored whether or not supplementing with the choline could enhance brain growth in the developing fetus.

 One group of moms-to-be were given phosphatidylcholine and the other group was given a placebo.
 The dosage was large; 900mg total.
 However, this is also close to the amount recommend during the 3rd trimester of pregnancy.
 After birth, infants were given either 100 milligrams of liquid phosphatidylcholine or a placebo once a day for approximately three months.

 A test was administered at 5 weeks old testing simultaneous clicking sounds while measuring brain activity.